ErpNetDocs/tech/modules/logistics/planning/replenish-production.md

 # Replenishing suggestions for work orders

-If a store is running low on product quantities, you can take advantage of **replenishing suggestions** to restore the supply to its desired number.
+If your store is running low on product quantities, you can take advantage of **replenishing suggestions** to restore the supply to a desired number.

 By following the steps below, while issuing **work orders**, you'll be able to generate lines exclusively for replenishing product quantities.